ofiwg/libfabric/man/fi_endpoint.3.md

   initiated from the endpoint has completed successfully or in error.

 *FI_REMOTE_READ*
-: Increments the specified counter whenever an RMA read or atomic fetch operation is initiated from a remote endpoint that targets the given endpoint.
+: Increments the specified counter or generates a completion event whenever an RMA read or atomic fetch operation is initiated from a remote endpoint that targets the given endpoint.
 Use of this flag requires that the endpoint be created using FI_RMA_EVENT.

 *FI_REMOTE_WRITE*
-: Increments the specified counter whenever an RMA write or atomic operation is initiated from a remote endpoint that targets the given endpoint.
+: Increments the specified counter or generates a completion event whenever an RMA write or atomic operation is initiated from a remote endpoint that targets the given endpoint.
 Use of this flag requires that the endpoint be created using FI_RMA_EVENT.